 4. Condition of the Roofing System

 Besides replacing asphalt shingles or tiles on the roof, a professional roofer will also evaluate the condition of your roof framing structure.
-The cost of replacing a roof may increase if your roofing framing structure is damaged.
+The cost of replacing may increase if your roofing framing structure is damaged.

 5. Unforeseen Costs